The Blonde Girl

 A look of discomfort and understanding passed over Mickey's face and he nodded.
 Reaching out, he touched her shoulder gently, looking a bit unsure of himself.
 Then he looked around at the students with them and suddenly frowned as the bus pulled up.

 "Hey, has anyone seen Sharon?" he asked loudly, getting everyone's attention.

 Most of them ignored him, but a couple of the other teenagers looked around.
 Rose knew everything in the group from her area, some were nice and others were the sort you avoided.
 Soft murmurs could be heard as everyone confirmed there was no sign of Sharon.

 "She'll probably catch the next bus," one of the other students offered with a shrug.
 The girl next to him didn't look so confident but stayed quiet.

 "We should stay together right now," Mickey informed the others with a frown.

 "Just cause you're older-" Michael from three flats down started to say until Rose cut him off.

-"No," Rose argued suddenly, "Mickey's right.
+"No," Rose said sharply.
+"Mickey's right.
 We should be looking out for each other until the police find the others."
-She paused taking a breath, "We don't need any more of us vanishing like Shireen."
+Rose shook her head and slipped her hands into her pockets as they started to shake.
+"We don't need any more of us vanishing like Shareen."